(Energy Perfomance Certificate)

 What is assessed and how?

-The property is assesed in an visual way only, The assesor will NOT drill holes, move bricks or tiles etc. Paperwork may be requested to back up findings or to confirm details of things like the construction style of the property, date of installs and extra insulation that has been implemented since the original build (Cavity wall insulation, underfloor insulation etc)
+The property is assessed in an visual way only, The assessor will NOT drill holes, move bricks or tiles etc. Paperwork may be requested to back up findings or to confirm details of things like the construction style of the property, date of installs and extra insulation that has been implemented since the original build (Cavity wall insulation, underfloor insulation etc)

 The specifics of the survey will vary slightly on each property.
-Key areas for inspection are Wall, Floor and Roof construction, Insulations Levels and Locations, Heating & Lighting systems and local utilites.
+Key areas for inspection are Wall, Floor and Roof construction, Insulation Levels and Locations, Heating & Lighting systems and local utilities.
 After All the information is collected on site, the DEA will process the information and award the property a Energy Efficiency rating between A - G (See Image Right).